Lecture: Two Polymorphisms

 Dear students:

 Programmers love reuse more than is perhaps healthy.
 Nothing feels greater than making a piece of code work for \(n\) types, even when \(n\) is only 2.
 Polymorphism is the name we give to the notion of having one chunk of code serve multiple types, and there are two very different mechanisms for achieving it.
 They are subtype polymorphism and parametric polymorphism.
 Both are present in Java, C++, and Rust.
 Today we examine them in Rust as we bumble our way through some data structures.
-First we'll look at modeling an HTML document using subtype polymorphism.
+First we'll look at modeling a game using subtype polymorphism.
 Then we'll try building a binary search tree using parametric polymorphism.

 Which Polymorphism?

 First, though, let's have a discussion.
 We have two polymorphisms, and both make code reusable.
 That doesn't mean they are interchangeable.
 We must use the one that's suited to our circumstances.
-With your table, consider these five scenarios that could benefit from polymorphic abstraction:
+Consider these five scenarios that could benefit from polymorphic abstraction.
+For each, do we employ subtype polymorphism or parametric polymorphism?

 - You are developing a graphical user interface library.
 Clients will add their widgets to your layout manager.
-Do you employ subtype polymorphism or parametric polymorphism?

 - You are developing a sort routine.
-Do you employ subtype polymorphism or parametric polymorphism?

 - You are developing a wrapper abstraction that adds a color to the wrapped value.
 That way you can have yellow or orange strings, black or red numbers, red or yellow alerts, and so on.
-Do you employ subtype polymorphism or parametric polymorphism?

 - You are developing a method that computes the average of a very large set of numeric values.
-Do you you employ subtype polymorphism or parametric polymorphism?

 }

-struct Document {
+pub struct Game {

 }